Vintage kokeshi by Sato Suigai

 This vintage kokeshi by Sato Suigai is 54cm tall and in excellent condition with artist signature on the lower side.
 Featuring hand painted bamboo on the body and plain wood obi this doll also has the characteristic peaceful face under an ornate hair style and kanzashi.
 A very collectable kokeshi.

-Sado Suigaiwas born in Okubo, Yoshioka Village, Gunma Prefecture, to a family who owned a silk trading business.
-At the age of 18, he began his professional career as a painter under famous artist Komuro, Suiun, before pursuing a career in creative Kokeshi making in 1948.
-Sato-san also pursued careers in fashion design, engineering, and mechanics.
-His Kokeshi dolls have won many awards, including the Prime Minister’s Award in 1966.
-In 1970, Sato-san’s artistry was recognized by Japan’s Imperial Family, Crown Prince Akihito, (Now Emperor Akihito), the Minister of Economy and Trade, and the Minister of Agriculture and Forestry.
+Sado Suigai was born into a family that ran a silk trading company in Okubo, Yoshioka Village, Gunma Prefecture.
+He started his professional career as a painter at the age of 18 under the guidance of renowned artist Komuro, Suiun, before pursuing a career in artistic Kokeshi making in 1948.
+Sato Suigai worked in fashion design, engineering, and mechanics, among other fields.
+Many honours have been bestowed upon his Kokeshi dolls, including the Prime Minister’s Award in 1966.
+In 1970, Japan’s Imperial Family, Crown Prince Akihito (now Emperor Akihito), the Minister of Economy and Trade, and the Minister of Agriculture and Forestry honoured Sato suigai

 1 in stock